 Guidelines for Submitting a Report

-The SRNA establishes a minimum or safe level of competence for all its members—Graduate Nurses (GN), Registered Nurses (RN), Registered Nurses with Additional Authorized Practice [RN(AAP)] and Nurse Practitioners (NP)—by:
+The CRNS establishes a minimum or safe level of competence for all its members—Graduate Nurses (GN), Registered Nurses (RN), Registered Nurses with Additional Authorized Practice [RN(AAP)] and Nurse Practitioners (NP)—by:

-- Identifying practice standards and entry-level competencies that SRNA members must be capable of demonstrating;
+- Identifying practice standards and entry-level competencies that CRNS members must be capable of demonstrating;

 - Setting educational standards for entry to the profession;